-Are you a Slave to Fashion?
+Are you a Victim to Fashion?
 Your feet might be paying the price.

 By Pedram Hendizadeh, D.P.M., F.A.C.F.A.S.